ThKrypt/QualCoder/01-Introduction.md

 3. Install python modules from command.
 Type "cmd" in the Windows Start search engine, and click on the black software "cmd.exe" - the command console for Windows.
 In the console type or paste, using the right-click context menu (ctrl+v does not work) the following:

-`py -m pip install chardet ebooklib ffmpeg-python lxml openpyxl pandas pyqt6 Pillow ply pdfminer.six plotly pydub python-vlc SpeechRecognition wheel`
+`py -m pip install chardet ebooklib lxml openpyxl pandas pyqt6 Pillow ply pdfminer.six plotly pydub python-vlc SpeechRecognition wheel`

  Wait, until all modules are installed.